uNetworking/libEpollFuzzer/README.md

 # libEpollFuzzer - fuzzing for Linux servers

-This mock implementation of the epoll/socket syscalls allows you to test intricate edge cases and find bugs in mission critical software - all within minutes.
+This mock implementation of the [epoll/socket](https://en.wikipedia.org/wiki/Epoll) syscalls allows you to test intricate edge cases and find bugs in mission critical software - all within minutes.
+It builds on LLVM's [libFuzzer](http://llvm.org/docs/LibFuzzer.html) and operates based on nothing but fuzz data, being entirely deterministic and thus reproducible.

 <div align="center">
 <img src="epollFuzzer.svg" height="200" />